lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 00000011 00000001
 ```

-When parsing this, we still take care about the last byte, but we will realize that it's comprised of 7 trailing 0s and a sentinel bit, so we'll discard it fully.
+When parsing this, we still take care of the last byte, but we will realize that it's comprised of 7 trailing 0s and a sentinel bit, so we'll discard it fully.

 This also shows the importance of the sentinel bit: if it wasn't for it it wouldn't be obvious to the parser that `00000011` represented 8 elements: it could be a set of two validators where both voted.